-The Certificate Holder shall develop a Decommissioning Fire Control Plan in coordination with state and local agencies to minimize the risk of accidental fire during decommissioning and ensure effective response to any fire that does occur.
+The Certificate Holder shall develop a Decommissioning Fire Control Plan in coordination with state and local agencies, including Benton County Fire Districts #1 and #5, to minimize the risk of accidental fire during decommissioning and ensure effective response to any fire that does occur.
 The Decommissioning Fire Control Plan must consider and address potential wildfire risk minimization and response.